bdaralan/ShoB/README.md

 **Requirement:**

 - Creating the Core Data Stack, use `NSPersistentCloudKitContainer` instead of `NSPersistentContainer`.
-- The auto sync feature requires that all properties of `NSManagedObject` must be *optional* in the `.xcdatamodeld` file.
+- The auto sync feature requires that all properties of `NSManagedObject`'s Entity must be *optional* in the `.xcdatamodeld` file.

 **Resource**: